-There will be assignments posted every Friday, updated on Tuesday, and due on Wednesday at the beginning class.
+There will be assignments posted at least twice a week.
 The assignments will be graded.
 The assignment with the lowest score will be dropped.
 An assignment is assumed to be your own work!
 Therefore, you can collaborate with other people when preparing for the assignment, but you have to work alone when you are actually doing it.
 Also, you cannot use any kind of solutions to assigned problems that can be found in manuals, on Internet, or elsewhere.